-They flutter about from Alaska through the Northern Territories also through most of the United States.
+They flutter about from Alaska through the Northern Territories and also through most of the United States.
+(Edit: I’ve recently discovered they can also be found in England.)
 They enjoy sweet smelling and pale colored flowers especially honeysuckle, beebalm, phlox, and verbena.
 It drinks nectar through a proboscis (it’s long tongue).
 Because of it’s appearance and habits, it is often mistaken for a hummingbird.

 I looked up the symbolism for a hummingbird moth but it was difficult to find.
 The moth symbolism in general was directed towards the nocturnal aspects of moths.
 Yet the hummingbird moth is diurnal, a day flyer!
 In that case, the moth totem would coincide with butterfly symbolism which represents transformation.
 Rapid changes in your life are about to happen to the point you will no longer be the same from when you started.
 Like the butterfly, it is best to accept it and have faith that life is leading you in the right direction.
 Worrying and fretting about it does not change the course of nature so it is best to allow nature to do it’s work.
 I also looked up the hummingbird totem which says to be flexible during rapid life changes.
 Stay positive and remember to enjoy the simple things.
 Open your heart up, dream big, and make the most of your life!

 I guess I have some big changes coming my way!
 Well like I always say, go with the flow!
 I intend to do just that.
 I hope you enjoyed learning about the hummingbird moth.
 I was sure excited to!